johnsusek/elastalert-server/README.md

 - **GET `/rules`**

     Returns a list of directories and rules that exist in the `rulesPath` (from the config) and are being run by the ElastAlert process.
+Pass query parameter `all` to return a list of all rules in all directories.

 - **GET `/rules/:id`**